Transport

 Source: Facebook

-However, another commenter said not all PMA riders were misusing them, and some might seem able to walk but not for too long without the risk of falling.
+However, another commenter said not all PMA riders misuse them, pointing out that some might seem able to walk but not for too long without the risk of falling.

 Source: Facebook